Introduction to version control with Git in RStudio

 Connecting the local repository to GitHub

 Step 6: Paste the git commands from your clipboard into the terminal and press enter to execute them.
-Insert your SSH key password if prompted or type
+Insert your SSH passphrase if prompted or type

 yes